Ley789/SimpleRayTracer/Thesis/thesis.md

   data structures is the most important optimization in ray tracing because it can give the algorithm a logarithmic behavior in scene complexity \cite{copy}.

 The common crucial factors lead to common optimizations.
-For the first fact, the amount of rays, it is sufficed to reduce the number of rays to reduce the computation time.
+For the amount of rays, it suffices to reduce the number of rays to reduce the computation time.
-This can be achieved by reducing the primary rays(smaller resolution) or reducing the secondary rays.
+This can be achieved by reducing the primary rays (smaller resolution) or reducing the number of secondary rays.
 The second fact, the scene complexity, can be optimized by using the mentioned acceleration data structures.
 Also using optimized intersection functions leads to reduced computation time.

-Ray tracing is known as an embarrassingly parallel problem, because the result of each ray can be calculated independently.
+Ray tracing is known to be massively parallel problem, because the result of each ray can be calculated independently.
 The optimization of ray tracing is a topic of interest since the invention of the algorithm \cite{copy}.

 ## Ray Tracing compared with rasterization

-Advantages of ray tracing:
+The advantages of ray tracing are:

-  * Ray tracing is known for physically realistic images in high quality.
+  * Ray tracing is known for physically realistic high quality images.
   * The algorithm is an embarrassingly parallel problem.
-  * The algorithm scales logarithmic with the scene complexity.
+  * The algorithm scales logarithmically with the scene complexity.
   * Complex effects like shadows, reflection and refractions can be simulated and represented correctly.

 Advantages of rasterization:

   * Established method with approximations of physical effects.
-  * Part of the rasterization algorithm is already executed by the hardware.
+  * Part of the rasterization algorithm is already executed by the hardware \cite{shre}.
   * In general smaller computation time.

 Rasterization based rendering needs a number of approximations for specific effects, e.g. shadow maps to approximate shadows.
-Without specific criteria rasterization may not be able to simulation or approximate certain effects.
+Without specific criteria rasterization may not be able to simulate or approximate certain effects.

-Ray tracing can use approximations to save computation time but it is not required.
-Whereas rasterization needs them for certain effects.
+Ray tracing can use approximations to save computation time.
+However rasterization needs them for certain effects.

 # 3D Scene

-In this chapter we will introduce definitions that we use to describe 3D scenes.
+In this chapter we introduce definitions that we use to describe 3D scenes.

 ## Vector notation

-We will introduce notation conventions which we use in this thesis.
+We introduce notation conventions which we use in this thesis.
 The multiplication of a vector $\vec{v}$ with a scalar $t$ is denoted as
 $\vec{p} * t = t * \vec{p}$.